-3.5 In addition to the staff resources noted above, a budget will be needed to support Local Plan preparation on an ongoing basis.
+4.5 In addition to the staff resources noted above, a budget will be needed to support Local Plan preparation on an ongoing basis.
 This will be used, for example, to fund any commissioned survey or consultancy work; the printing of documents; publicity and consultation; and the administrative costs involved in public examinations into DPDs.
 It is recognised that a significantly increased level of resources will be needed in the years when public examinations will be held - and this will become more frequent as work on the Local Plan proceeds.
-The Council has successfully attracted a significant amount of New Homes Bonus and some of this has been allocated to support Local Plan work to date.
+The Council had successfully attracted a significant amount of New Homes Bonus and some of this had been allocated to support Local Plan work to date.
 Further financial contributions towards particular aspects of Local Plan work may also be sought from Government and from other services or other organisations in the future.
+However, it is important to recognise that the Council is facing a requirement to make savings of £86 million 2017-2020.